Kitura/kitura.dev/en/starter/leverageDocker.md

 `docker run -p 4000:3000 ibmcom/swift-ubuntu:latest`

 Your Kitura server can now listen on port 3000 inside the Docker container, and be accessible through your host OS at port 4000.
-Please check the [official docs](https://docs.docker.com/engine/reference/run/#/expose-incoming-ports) for more information on how to configuration the `-p` option.
+Please check the [official docs](https://docs.docker.com/engine/reference/run/#/expose-incoming-ports) for more information on how to configure the `-p` option.

 **NOTE** This only works if you don't have a live container already.
 There is no way to expose ports on a live container.
 [If you already have a live container and wish to expose a port, you can first commit the live container to a new image, then run this new image with the `-p` option.](http://stackoverflow.com/a/21374974)

-## If you are using legacy Docker (i.e., with Virtual Box):
+## If you are using legacy Docker (i.e., with VirtualBox):

-These are the steps to expose Kitura's port in a Docker container to the host (e.g. an OS X laptop):
+These are the steps to expose Kitura's port in a Docker container to the host (e.g. a macOS laptop):

 1) Execute `docker run -d -P ibmcom/swift-ubuntu:latest`.

 2) Execute `docker ps`.

 3) Inspect the values under the PORTS column for the container you just started.
 You should see something like the following: `0.0.0.0:32768->8090/tcp`.
 This means that Kitura’s port `8090` in the Docker container is mapped to port `32768` on the host.
-Now, the host in this case is not the OS X laptop.
-Instead, it is the Virtual Box machine that Docker uses.
+Now, the host in this case is not the macOS laptop.
+Instead, it is the VirtualBox machine that Docker uses.

-4) Go to Virtual Box, and open the settings panel for the virtual machine that is running Docker (i.e. right click on the virtual machine and select `Settings`).
+4) Go to VirtualBox, and open the settings panel for the virtual machine that is running Docker (i.e. right click on the virtual machine and select `Settings`).

 5) Go to the Network tab and click on `Port Forwarding`.